This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Creole Pasta Salad

-- 1 pound dried pasta whatever style you like, such as macaroni, shells, etc
+- 1 pound rotini pasta or whatever style you like, such as macaroni, shells, etc

 - 2 cups cherry tomatoes